Mouth of the River Mission Statement:

 Mouth of the River is the official news publication for Oyster River High School.
 The staff consisting of juniors and seniors works hard during the Journalism 2 class to produce a magazine that is informative and interesting to the ORCSD community.
 Each year, the students produce four print editions of Mouth of the River which can be found around the school or under the “Print Edition” tab on our website.
 If you would like to receive a copy of Mouth of the River at your doorstep, click on the “Subscriptions” tab on our website.

 To produce the magazine, the staff holds a quarterly Coffee House where singers, instrumentalists, stand up comedians, and artists are provided with the opportunity to share their talents with their classmates in a casual setting.
-Additionally, the magazine has sponsorships from local businesses.
-This year we would like to thank:

 Meet the Staff:

 Emily Hamilton (’21)

 Emily is Editor in Chief this year after gaining experience as Content Manager last year.
 Emily’s favorite thing about MOR is “being able to share stories to the community, instead of just having the teacher read it like most high school classes.”
 Emily loves all types of music and her Spotify recap every year is very diverse.
 “It has everything from 60s/70s hippie music like the Beatles and Fleetwood Mac, to One Direction, to Kanye, to Glee.”
 Emily loves music so much that she’s been doing band for eight years.
 Emily is planning to major in biology and hopes to one day be a doctor.